mcanouil/quarto-wizard/README.md

 4. Launch the extension:

-   - Press `F5` to open a new VS Code window with the extension loaded.
+   - Press `F5` to open a new Visual Studio Code window with the extension loaded.

 ## Contributing